 She was right about the book cover; it not only fueled my writing, it got me excited to read the contents – in one day.
 The author Monica Hannan fired up my dieting drive.
-I dialed Allison, my buyer for the shop for twenty-three years, who had recently moved 1,244 miles away.
-I knew she was struggling with dieting, painstakingly starving herself, trying to shave a few inches off her waist.
+I dialed a friend, Allison, who was struggling with dieting, painstakingly starving herself, trying to shave a few inches off her waist.

 Using Monica as inspiration, we set 2 goals:

 - Eat breakfast to rev our metabolism – ugh, breakfast, it had never been the meal of champion for me.